 Type 1 diabetes + Plant Based Nutrition

-A decade ago, I made the decision to eat in alignment with my morals, choosing to only eat food that is grown and avoid anything produced from an animal.
+Over a decade ago, I made the decision to eat in alignment with my morals by choosing to eat food that is made from plants and avoid anything produced by animals.
 The results were so positive that my curiosity sent me to school to learn about nutrition, which lead me to my calling to become an educator.

 walking in my shoes with T1d